someshsingh22/someshsingh22.github.io/_posts/2020-07-12-modelling-selective-attention-with-neural-networks.md

   teaser : MSA/thumb.jpg
 comments : false
 ---
-In computer science, attention mechanisms in models are designed to be allocating different weights to relevant input information and ignore irrelevant information with low-valued weights.
+In computer science, attention mechanisms in models are designed to be allocated different weights to relevant input information and ignore irrelevant information with low-valued weights.
 However, the connection between computer science models and psychology is still loose and broad.
-In this post the bridge between attention modelling in neuroscience and Computer science is discussed.
+In this post, the bridge between attention modeling in neuroscience and Computer science is discussed.